superchordate/bc/README.md

 # bc

-My personal R package.
+My R package.
 Includes functions below.
 Use ?function to get more detailed documentation.

-Each of these is a work in progress.
-Pull requests are welcome.

 * **api** Get data from APIs.
 * **cat2bool** Convert categorical columns in a dataset to boolean indicators, useful in modeling.